numworks/epsilon/README.md

 ## Some new features
 - Adding symbolic calculation back into the calculator
 - An app for RPN
-- All of the molar masses for the elements (chemistry)
+- A periodic table app + all of the molar masses for the elements in the toolbox
 - More steps for brightness (16 instead of 5)
 - Different colors for the LED in exam mode
 - 32 KB Python heap instead of 16 KB

-The complete changelog can be found [here](https://github.com/quentinguidee/Omega/wiki/Complete-changelog)
+The main new features are listed [here](https://github.com/Omega-Numworks/Omega/wiki/Features), and the complete changelog can be found [here](https://github.com/quentinguidee/Omega/wiki/Complete-changelog).

 ## Installation